onehoon/EasyShortcutforUMPC/README.md

 Available sections:

-- Top Shortcuts
+- Gaming
 - Display Resolution
-- Custom
+- Custom Shortcuts

+Each section can also be turned On or Off.

-This changes the vertical order of the widget sections.
+This changes which sections are shown in the main widget and the vertical order of those sections.

 It does not change the left/right order inside each section.

-The left/right order of the top row is controlled separately by **Top Shortcut Order**.
+The left/right order of the Gaming buttons is controlled separately by **Gaming Button Order**.

 ## Display Resolution